StevieMigan/thanet-gaming-club/README.md

 - __Join Us section__

   - This page allows a simple means of registering your interest in the club.
-It encourages users to leave their name and email address to allow a member of the team to send a follow-up email inviting them along to the club meet and to answer any further questions.
+It encourages users to leave their name and email address to allow a member of the team to send a follow-up email inviting them along to the club meet and/or to answer any further questions.

 ![Join us](https://github.com/StevieMigan/thanet-gaming-club/blob/main/assets/images/join.png?raw=true)

 ### Features Left to Implement

-- Another feature idea
+- Embed a Youtube video onto the homepage that showcases the group and what goes on there.
+- Add Testimonials and feedback from people who already attend the group.

 ## Testing